EAGRE-water-wave-impact-modelling/FSI_Experiments/Exp1_carriage_rest_0.5m/README.md

 The measurements corresponding to the wave parameters in experimental case 1 when the beam's submerged free-end length is *0.5*m are shared in this folder.
 This folder also has eight sub-folders which correspond to each wave condition.
-The wave parameters corresponding to each sub-folder are listed in the table below.
+The wave parameters corresponding to each sub-folder are listed in the Table 1.

 TABLE 1: The wave parameters corresponding to each sub-folder are listed.
 | Sub-folder name |   H   |   T  | λ | Steepness (H/λ) |